Understanding ICO Files

 | Transparency | AND mask or alpha channel | Enables seamless blending on any background |

-ICO files are common in Windows and other environments:
+ICO files are common in Windows environments and beyond:

-- Customization: Users can replace default icons for folders or drives using Windows Properties, often using custom ICOs from online libraries.
+- Customization: Users can replace default icons for folders or drives using Windows Properties, often sourcing custom ICOs from online libraries.

-- In non-Windows systems, ICOs are less common (macOS uses ICNS, Linux often uses PNG), but most image editors and browsers can still open them.
+- In non-Windows systems, ICOs are less common. macOS uses ICNS, and Linux favors PNG, but ICO files can be opened in most image editors and browsers.

 Pros: